 Are Allbirds really the world’s most comfortable sneaker?
 I wore them in for a few weeks to find out.

 Allbirds is an interesting company, and if you read anything on their website you’ll quickly learn that they have a real commitment to sustainability.
 The wool is sustainably sourced, the laces are made from recycled bottles, the sole is made with sustainable castor oil instead of petroleum, and the company is even a certified B Corp.
-That’s a phenomenally difficult certification to get (my Dad used to work at one) and it comes with extremely rigid standards: everyone involved in the production process needs to be paid a fair wage, the company’s disposal practice get looked at, from top to bottom you need to be trying hard to be as sustainable and environmentally friendly as possible.
+That’s a phenomenally difficult certification to get and it comes with extremely rigid standards: everyone involved in the production process needs to be paid a fair wage, the company’s disposal practice get looked at, from top to bottom you need to be trying hard to be as sustainable and environmentally friendly as possible.

 Their mission is resonating with the market.
 The company started out on Kickstarter in 2014 and today they’re valued at over a billion dollars.
 (Leonardo DiCaprio going in as an investor can’t have hurt.)